odap-ac-uk/manual/DAGC_ToR.md

 The membership structure of ODAP DAGC is defined by the ODAP Steering Group.
 The starting membership structure includes all data contributors to the Outbreak Data Analysis Platform, representatives from the four national Public Health Agencies, lay representatives and other non-lay members.
 Each organisation should nominate a lead representative to join the DAGC.
 Prospective data contributors may be invited to attend meetings as an observer until their datasets are approved for on boarding into ODAP.
 The dataset on boarding policy and process are to be defined and agreed by the ODAP steering committee.
 Nominations and names of DAGC members can be found in the Annex below.

-1.  **Eligibility:** Members must agree to abide by the Conflict-of-interest Policy and the governance framework for the Platform.
+1.  **Eligibility:** Members must agree to abide by the terms of reference and conflict of interest polify set out in this document.

-2.  **Term:** The DAGC members can hold their position for 3 years and can be re-elected for a maximum of 3 terms.
+2.  **Term:** DAGC members can hold their position for 3 years and can be re-elected for a maximum of 3 terms.

 3.  **Resignation:** Members are free to resign their position with immediate effect.
 Where possible, 3 months' notice should be given.

-4.  **Revocation:** Membership to the DAGC can be revoked by the ODAP Steering Group for professional misconduct and/or a breach of the Conflicts of Interest Policy or any other part of the Platform governance framework.
+4.  **Revocation:** Membership to the DAGC can be revoked by the ODAP Steering Group for professional misconduct and/or a breach of the platform governance framework.
 DAGC members are asked to be active in their participation on the Committee.
 Members who participate in less than 20% of DAGC activities within a 6-month period may be asked to reconsider their involvement in the DAGC.

 ## Responsibilities of the ODAP DAGC Chair

-1. The Chair has responsibility for ensuring that any conflicts of interest are recognised and appropriately managed as above.
+1. The Chair has responsibility for ensuring that any conflicts of interest are recognised and appropriately managed.

 2. The Chair will ensure that ODAP DAGC members are not put under pressure to approve or reject proposed information governance processes, assessment criteria or any queried applications based on any vested interests or conflicts of interest, and that applications are considered solely against the stated scope criteria of the ODAP DAGC.